Tex-Mex Quinoa Veggie Chili

 In a large dutch oven, heat the coconut or olive oil on high.

 Reduce to low heat.
-Add garlic, jalapeño and cilantro and sauté for 2 more minutes, while stirring.
+Add garlic, jalapeño, cilantro and spinach and sauté for 2 more minutes, while stirring.

 Next, Add diced tomatoes and quinoa and mix well.
 Increase heat to medium heat.